CorrCLIP: Reconstructing Patch Correlations in CLIP for Open-Vocabulary Semantic Segmentation: Method

 \section{Method}

 In this section, we first introduce the overall process of adapting CLIP to OVSS in \cref{Preliminary}.
-Then, we reconstruct the scope of patch interactions in \cref{Scope} and the similarity values in \cref{Value}.
-Finally, we reuse the region masks to ensure spatial consistency and use the class name's plural form to enhance concept understanding in \cref{Correction}.
+Then, we introduce our scope reconstruction in \cref{Scope} and value reconstruction in \cref{Value}.
+We present feature refinement in \cref{Refinement} and map correction in \cref{Correction}.
 The overall framework is shown in \cref{framework}.